 Model Template

-This pages provides a deep dive into the structure of the model template for new model incorporation
+This pages provides a deep dive into the structure of the model template for new model incorporation.

 Anatomy of the Ersilia Model Template